Message from the Dean

-The University of North Texas Health Science Center is also somewhat unique from the standpoint that we have a Graduate School, a medical school (the Texas College of Osteopathic Medicine, TCOM), the UNT System College of Pharmacy, the School of Public Health, and the School of Health Professions, all on the same campus.
+UNT Health Science Center is also somewhat unique from the standpoint that we have a Graduate School, a medical school (Texas College of Osteopathic Medicine), the UNT System College of Pharmacy, the School of Public Health, and the School of Health Professions, all on the same campus.
 As such, the opportunities for inter-professional education and research are extraordinary, and mirror the real-world model of interdisciplinary teams solving complex problems.

-The successes of the Graduate School of Biomedical Science at the University of North Texas Health Science Center at Fort Worth are a testament to our faculty, staff, students and alumni.
+The successes of the Graduate School of Biomedical Science at the UNT Health Science Center are a testament to our faculty, staff, students and alumni.
 After 20 years, we recognize that there are many challenges in biomedicine still ahead, and hope you will join us in the process of scientific inquiry and discovery, towards making a healthier tomorrow.

 This page was last modified on July 11, 2018